polkadot-js/api/docs/start/api.tx.wrap.md

 });
 ```

-In the above example, all we need to provide is a call with the fields for the `ValidatorPrefs` object.
+In the above example, all we need to provide is a the fields for the `ValidatorPrefs` object.
 (Any fields not defined will be set to the default for that type, i.e. all zero).
 This object maps through to what is defined on the Substrate side, with the [@polkadot/types version](https://github.com/polkadot-js/api/blob/master/packages/types/src/interfaces/staking/definitions.ts) mapping all fields.

-Be aware that in the JS version naming defaults to `camelCase` where names of fields in Substrate defaults to `snake_case`.
-(Each aligning with conventions in the respective languages)

 ## Understanding types

-As has been very apparent in all the preceding sections, the management of types is what allows the API to ciommunicate with the node.
-Most values are in a [SCALE-encoded format](https://github.com/paritytech/parity-scale-codec) and the reponsibility of the  API is to encode and decode these.
+As has been very apparent in all the preceding sections, the management of types is what allows the API to communicate with the node.
+Most values are in a [binary SCALE-encoded format](https://github.com/paritytech/parity-scale-codec) and it is the reponsibility of the  API is to encode and decode these.
 In the next section we will [take a look at what interfaces the API provides around types](types.basics.md).